-While you can easily visit Tacoma for the day, I’ve taken several weekend trips from Seattle here to make the most of my time in the city.
-There really isn’t a best time to visit Tacoma, as there’s plenty to do when it’s warm in the summer as well as indoors in the winter.
+While you can easily visit Tacoma for the day, I’ve taken several overnight trips from Seattle here to make the most of my time in the city.
+There really isn’t one best time to visit Tacoma, as there’s plenty to do when it’s warm in the summer as well as indoors in the winter.

 This guide will show you affordable places to stay in Tacoma as well as a list of cheap things to do in Tacoma and free things to do in Tacoma.
 You’ll find plenty of free activities in Tacoma to fill your time.